ellennickles/code-your-way-s23/week7/README.md

 We are transitioning to the second part of the course: an environment for self-directed project development with the support of a classroom learning community.
-The idea is to provide you with the necessary structure and timeline to complete a single project or series of smaller projects (e.g. finishing multiple pieces for your portfolio).
+The idea is to provide you with the necessary structure and timeline to complete a single project or related series of smaller projects (e.g. finishing multiple pieces for your portfolio).
 Make this course work for you to help you accomplish your goal(s)!

-There is no requirement to use a particular aspect of programming.
+There is no requirement to use specific aspects of programming.
 Focus on an idea that excites you and choose the best programming concepts and tools to help you realize it.
-You can take something you've already created for this course or another one to develop further, or create something entirely new.
+You can take something you've already created for this course or another one to develop further, or work on something entirely new.

 Future class meetings will mix time to work on assignments (individually or in groups on related projects), to share skills and resources, to share project